kimudemba/calculator/README.md

-# calculator
+# Cute Calculator
-Just a simple calculator
+A calculator for when you need help with math homework.